bitterhalt/dots-river/README.md

 - [newmanls](https://github.com/newmanls/dotfiles) - Helped me with TONS of stuff ⭐
 - [classabbyanp](https://github.com/classabbyamp) - Helped me with TONS of stuff ⭐

-### Todo

-> Nothing is perfect but here are some important reminders what needs to be done

-- [ ] Add install script to setup environment after Void install
-- [ ] Add list of all the key binds, for this I need to make some sort of parser script because things live in the river init

 #### Inspiration

 - [My stars](https://github.com/bitterhalt?tab=stars)